p15206273/Assignment2/README.md

 I used the same css style for every page.
 Although, I had to modify the content section for each page as it displays different information such as images, forms, texts, maps.

+As I could not add any images to the readme file I created a separate folder called readme attachments where I will save the diagarams and pages designs.

 References:

 1. https://developers.google.com/maps/documentation/javascript/adding-a-google-map